mythkiven/mkTranslate/README.md

 **The default translation is google translation, you can specify other translation channels**

-- **After using this tool for translation, please be sure to verify it manually, otherwise it may cause confusion or political risk due to semantic differences.**
-- **In fact, any kind of translation tool will have this kind of problem, please be cautious to translate**
+- **After the translation, be sure to verify it manually, otherwise there may be confusion or political risk due to semantic differences.
+In fact, any translation tool will have this problem, please be careful to deal with**

 ### 2.Installation：